Militarism: India

-Israel

-Israel's many Arab–Israeli conflicts since the Declaration of the Establishment of the State have led to a prominence of security and defense in politics and civil society, resulting in many of Israel's former high-ranking military leaders becoming top politicians: Yitzhak Rabin, Ariel Sharon, Ezer Weizman, Ehud Barak, Shaul Mofaz, Moshe Dayan, Yitzhak Mordechai, Amram Mitzna and Benny Gantz.

 Japan

 In parallel with 20th-century German militarism, Japanese militarism began with a series of events by which the military gained prominence in dictating Japan's affairs.
 This was evident in 15th-century Japan's Sengoku period or Age of Warring States, where powerful samurai warlords (daimyōs) played a significant role in Japanese politics.
 Japan's militarism is deeply rooted in the ancient samurai tradition, centuries before Japan's modernization.
 Even though a militarist philosophy was intrinsic to the shogunates, a nationalist style of militarism developed after the Meiji Restoration, which restored the Emperor to power and began the Empire of Japan.
 It is exemplified by the 1882 Imperial Rescript to Soldiers and Sailors, which called for all members of the armed forces to have an absolute personal loyalty to the Emperor.

 In the 20th century (approximately in the 1920s), two factors contributed both to the power of the military and chaos within its ranks.
 One was the "Military Ministers to be Active-Duty Officers Law", which required the Imperial Japanese Army (IJA) and Imperial Japanese Navy (IJN) to agree to the Ministry of Army position in the Cabinet.
 This essentially gave the military veto power over the formation of any Cabinet in the ostensibly parliamentary country.
 Another factor was gekokujō, or institutionalized disobedience by junior officers.
 It was not uncommon for radical junior officers to press their goals, to the extent of assassinating their seniors.
 In 1936, this phenomenon resulted in the February 26 Incident, in which junior officers attempted a coup d'état and killed leading members of the Japanese government.
 The rebellion enraged Emperor Hirohito and he ordered its suppression, which was successfully carried out by loyal members of the military.